 Other spirit varieties made in these parts include whiskey, single malt whiskey, gin and vodka.
 For the biggest concentration of distilleries, Kentucky holds the crown.
 But some of the most interesting bourbon distilleries are found all along the TN Whiskey Trail instead, including parts of East Tennessee, Middle Tennessee and West Tennessee.

-At Wine Paths, we have devised a number of different tours that will take you round iconic distilleries, with unforgettable tasting experiences led by the experts.
-Our chosen location for tours is Tennessee; a place known for its craft beers, whiskey and BBQ food – a match made in heaven and perfect for culinary adventure.
+At Wine Paths, we have devised a number of different tours that will take you around iconic distilleries, with unforgettable tasting experiences led by the experts.
+Our chosen location for tours is Tennessee; a place known for its craft beers, whiskey and BBQ food – a match made in heaven and perfect for a culinary adventure.

 We create tours and holidays with an insightful approach, so our clients get to experience authenticity in this unique craft and discover the fascinating alchemy behind whiskey making.
-Meet the producers, many of which are well-known whiskey making families with a heritage dating back over a century or more.
+Meet the producers, many of which are well-known whiskey-making families with a heritage dating back over a century or more.
 And talk to experts who will share their distilling and ageing secrets, while also educating tasters on the best way to use their nose when comparing bourbon varieties.